syncfusion-content/winui-docs/winui/System-Requirements.md

 ---

-# System requirements for WinUI Components
+# System Requirements for WinUI Components

 The system requirements for using our Syncfusion WinUI platform are as follows